Head0nF1re/FrameWhat/README.md

 # FrameWhat

 FrameWhat is a project that was created to answer the question: **what** is the **frame**work doing?
-That is, improve my knowledge by learning how to **build some of the "hidden magic" around frameworks like Laravel**.
+The goal is create a **simple** PHP MVC framework in order to improve my knowledge by learning how to **build some of the "hidden magic" around frameworks like Laravel**.

 <br>